-- Fill out the About page.
-Seems elementary, but take the time to do it well.
+Fill out the About page.
+It seems elementary, but take the time to do it well.

 - YouTube creator academy recommends creating a trailer for your channel.
 Here are the suggested guidelines: Assume the viewer has never heard of you.

-- Work on your watch time!
+Work on your watch time!
 Publish long videos, but make sure you start strong.
-If you hook them early and give them a long, engaging video, your audience retention rate will help you rank higher.
+If you hook them early and give them a long, engaging video, your audience retention rate will help you rank higher than the alternative.

 - Maximize your description.
 Like Pinterest, your description is golden real estate.
 Include the year, keywords, and make sure it’s compelling.

 - Embed like, share, and other links in your video.
 Here’s a great tutorial if you don’t know how to do this.

 Once you’ve used the time saved with automated social posting to optimize your channel, what kind of videos should you create?